9 Spider Plant Benefits (Scientifically Proven)

 You’re in for a pleasant surprise with spider plants!
 Not only are they charming houseplants, but they also have an amazing superpower – the ability to soak up nitrogen dioxide, a sneaky pollutant that can actually cause quite a bit of trouble.

-Nitrogen Dioxide is often lurking around in the air, coming from things like car exhaust and some household appliances.
+Nitrogen Dioxide often lurks in the air, coming from sources such as car exhaust and some household appliances.

 7. Improving Productivity and Focus